-f = bank failures, represented as (1) the number of suspended banks (including commercial, private, and mutual savings banks) in a given year as a per cent of the total number extant at the end of the previous year, or (2) total deposits of suspended institutions as a per cent of total outstanding deposits.
-Data are from the Federal Reserve's Banking and Monetary Statistics from 1922 on.
-Data on the number of suspensions in earlier years are from Historical Statistics (which presents the same, Federal Reserve data for the later years).

-w = total time and savings deposits outstanding, divided by the size of the adult population of the United States, from Historical Statistics of the United States.

-m = the number of persons serving on active military duty as a per cent of the adult population, from Historical Statistics of the United States.
+- f = bank failures, represented as (1) the number of suspended banks (including commercial, private, and mutual savings banks) in a given year as a percentage of the total number extant at the end of the previous year, or (2) total deposits of suspended institutions as a percentage of total outstanding deposits.
+Data are from the Board of Governors of the Federal Reserve System (1943) from 1922 on.
+Data on the number of suspensions in earlier years are from the U.S. DOC (1975), which presents the same Federal Reserve data for the later years. - w = total time and savings deposits outstanding, divided by the size of theadult population of the United States, from the U.S. DOC (1975). - m = the number of persons serving on active military duty as a percentage of the adult population, from the U.S. DOC (1975).